-Full screenings, most followed by discussions with the filmmakers or other key figures, will be held at the festival, which runs from Feb.
+Full screenings, most followed by discussions with the filmmakers or other key figures, were held at the festival, which ran from Feb.
 27-March 9.
 Descriptions below are excerpted from the WJFF.

 And the films are: